PandorasGit/RomanNumeralConverter/README.md

 Roman Numeral Converter

+This project is intended to calculate the value of roman numerals.

 ## General info
-This is the v0.0.0 release.
+This is the v0.0.2 release.

 ## Authors
-Wendall Roberts
+Wendall R